griffpatch/CPCYorkPP/pages/resources.md

 Prayers for different occasions
 -------------------------------
-Prayers for different occasions written by Geraldine (watch this Space!!)
+Prayers for different occasions written by Geraldine (watch this space!!)